KyleKing/recipes/docs/poultry/enchiladas.md

 * Preheat the oven to 375F
 * Roll the cooked chicken, cheese, beans, and other vegetables with the flap side down, then pour enchilada sauce over top
 * Bake for 25 minutes

-## Notes

-* Other recommended vegetables include: onion, cilantro, diced tomato, and/or diced green chilies